Development of a Bone Drilling Simulation System with Force Feedback

 We present the development of a bone drilling simulation system to simulate on a PC the drilling operations commonly used in orthopedic surgery.
 A drilling force model is obtained by performing regression of measured drilling force versus process and material parameters.
 A haptic rendering algorithm consisting collision detection and force generation is also developed.
 The overall simulation of the developed system runs two threads in parallel: (1) haptics thread, which obtains the position and orientation of the virtual drill and provides force feedback and (2) graphics thread, which is dedicated to real-time rendering of volumetric data.

-X. Chi et al., "Development of a Bone Drilling Simulation System with Force Feedback," ASME 2005 International Mechanical Engineering Congress and Exposition, American Society of Mechanical Engineers (ASME), Jan 2005.
+X. Chi et al., "Development of a Bone Drilling Simulation System with Force Feedback," Proceedings of the ASME 2005 International Mechanical Engineering Congress and Exposition (2005, Orlando, FL), American Society of Mechanical Engineers (ASME), Nov 2005.

 Mechanical and Aerospace Engineering

 Bone Drilling; Haptics; Orthopedic Surgery; Simulation; Virtual Reality

 © 2005 American Society of Mechanical Engineers (ASME), All rights reserved.

 11 Nov 2005